Clever/wag/README.md

 }
 book, ok := output.(models.GetBookByID200Output)
 if !ok {
-  // The only success value this returns is a 200, so anything else would be an expected error }
+  // The only success value this returns is a 200, so anything else would be unexpected }
 ```